Trolling for Walleye with Crankbaits

 Planer boards allow you to troll crankbaits away from the boat and cover more water.
 Get at least 2-3 high-quality planer boards per side of the boat, depending on how many people you fish with regularly.
 There are two main manufacturers of planer boards, Offshore and Church tackle.
 Both manufacturers offer upgrades to the boards.
 For Church Tackle boards we recommend getting the stainless pins for the back of the boards.
 These help with not letting the line dig into the pin.

 You’ll need an assortment of crankbaits that dive 8-30 feet and wobble enticingly.
 Opt for sizes from 4-8 inches in natural baitfish colors.
 Crankbaits come in all shapes, sizes, and diving depths.
-If you are fishing open water, a crankbait that dives deeper will be more effective at staying in the target zone.
+If you are fishing in a great lake, a crankbait that dives deeper will be more effective.
 If you fish in shallow rocky or weedy areas, something smaller like a flickershad might be in order.
-Below we go into more detail on each type of crankbait for walleye trolling.
+Below, we go into more detail on each type of crankbait for walleye trolling.

 ColorDescriptionWhen to Use

-Fire TigerBlend of greens, oranges, blacksA blend of greens, oranges, blacks
+Fire TigerA blend of greens, oranges, blacksA blend of greens, oranges, blacks

 Crankbait Depth RangeTypical Uses